KevinCavailles/projet_ocaml/README.md

-Base project for Ocaml project on Ford-Fulkerson.
+Bi-partite matching based on a Gusacker Gowen algorithm with a Bellman Ford algorithm to search the shortest path.
 This project contains some simple configuration files to facilitate editing Ocaml in VSCode.

 To use, you should install the *OCaml* extension in VSCode.
 Other extensions might work as well but make sure there is only one installed.
 Then open VSCode in the root directory of this repository (command line: `code path/to/ocaml-maxflow-project`).